dr0pi/rusty-tokens/README.md

 ## Introduction

-An authentication and authorization library for Rust.
+An OAUTH2 authentication and authorization library for Rust.

-This client part of library is(will be) basically a clone of https://github.com/zalando/go-tokens.
+The client part of library is inspired by https://github.com/zalando/go-tokens.

 This library can be used if for resource servers or clients that need authentication and authorization.